-Reading: Info Reading: Informational Text- Craft and Structure Anchor Standa Anchor Standard RI 6: Assess how point of view or purpose shapes the content and style of a text.
-Grade Grade-Specific Standard Kindergarten With prompting and support, define the role of the author and the illustrator of a text in presenting the ideas or information in a text.
+Informational Text: Craft and Structure CCR Anchor Standard 6 : Assess how point of view or purpose shapes the content and style of a text.
+Grade Grade-Specific Standard Kindergarten Name the author and illustrator of a text and define the role of each in presenting the ideas or information in a text.
 Grade 1 Distinguish between information provided by pictures or other illustrations and information provided by the words in a text.
 Grade 2 Identify the main purpose of a text, including what the author wants to answer, explain, or describe.
-Grade 3 Distinguish the student's point of view from that of the author of a text.
+Grade 3 Distinguish their own point of view from that of the author of a text.
 Grade 4 Compare and contrast a firsthand and secondhand account of the same event or topic; describe the differences in focus and the information provided.
 Grade 5 Analyze multiple accounts of the same event or topic, noting important similarities and differences in the point of view they represent.
 Grade 6 Determine an author's point of view or purpose in a text and explain how it is conveyed in the text.
 Grade 7 Determine an author's point of view or purpose in a text and analyze how the author distinguishes his or her position from that of others.
 Grade 8 Determine an author's point of view or purpose in a text and analyze how the author acknowledges and responds to conflicting evidence or viewpoints.
 Grades 9-10 Determine an author's point of view or purpose in a text and analyze how an author uses rhetoric to advance that point of view or purpose.
-Grades 11-12 Determine an author's point of view or purpose in a text in which the rhetoric is considered particularly effective, analyzing how style and content contribute to the student interpretation of power, persuasiveness, or beauty of the text.
+Grades 11-12 Determine an author's point of view or purpose in a text in which the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness, or beauty of the text.